LavaLite/erp/DEPLOYMENT.md

 # Deployment Guide

-This guide covers various deployment options for Yiire Auth microservice.
+This guide covers various deployment options for Lavalite Auth microservice.

 ## Table of Contents